easybuilders/easybuild-docs/docs/hooks.md

         self.cfg['patches'] = self.cfg['patches'] + ['example.patch']
     ```

-A better approach for manipulating easyconfig parameters is to use the `parse_hook` that
+A better approach for manipulating simpleconfig parameters is to use the `parse_hook` that
-was introduced in EasyBuild v3.7.0 (see [Parse hook specifics](#parse-hook-specifics)),
+was introduced in SimpleBuild v3.7.0 (see [Parse hook specifics](#parse-hook-specifics)),
 where these kind of surprises will not occur (because templating is automatically disabled
 before `parse_hook` is called and restored immediately afterwards).
 See also [Example hook to inject a custom patch file](#inject-a-custom-patch-file).

-### Archived easyconfig file vs hooks
+### Archived simpleconfig file vs hooks

-EasyBuild archives the easyconfig file that was used for a particular installation:
+SimpleBuild archives the simpleconfig file that was used for a particular installation:
-A copy is stored both in the `easybuild` subdirectory of the software installation
+A copy is stored both in the `simplebuild` subdirectory of the software installation
-directory and in the easyconfigs repository (see [Easyconfigs repository][easyconfigs_repo]).
+directory and in the simpleconfigs repository (see [Simpleconfigs repository][simpleconfigs_repo]).

-If any changes were made to the easyconfig file via hooks, these changes will *not* be
+If any changes were made to the simpleconfig file via hooks, these changes will *not* be
 reflected in these copies.
 The assumption here is that the hooks will also be in place for future (re-)installations.

-EasyBuild does however store an additional copy of the easyconfig file which includes
+SimpleBuild does however store an additional copy of the simpleconfig file which includes
 any modifications that were done dynamically, for example by hooks.
 If subtoolchains were used to resolve dependencies, they will also be hardwired in this copy.

-This "*reproducible easyconfig*" is stored in the `easybuild/reprod` subdirectory
+This "*reproducible simpleconfig*" is stored in the `simplebuild/reprod` subdirectory
 of the software installation directory.